Mahmud2017/Factory-Pattern-Demo/README.md

 # Factory-Pattern-Demo
-Factory pattern demo in C sharp
+A simple demo of Factory design pattern.